schackartk/new_r/README.md

   -f, --force           Overwrite existing (default: False)
   ```

   The template is selected based on the file extension of the given `program` name.
-Currently `.R` and `.Rmd` templates are saupported.
+Currently `.R` and `.Rmd` templates are supported.
 Accordingly, the `program` name must end with one of those extensions.

 ### Setting your own defaults